尘归尘,土归土

 This proverb expresses the cyclical nature of existence and the inevitability of returning to our elemental origins.
 It offers comfort through the understanding that death is a natural return, not an unnatural ending.

-This evocative expression captures humanity’s universal understanding that we come from the earth and return to it.
-While the exact phrasing may have been influenced by Western religious texts, the sentiment has deep roots in Chinese philosophy.
+This expression captures humanity’s understanding that we come from the earth and return to it.
+While the phrasing may have been influenced by Western religious texts, the sentiment has deep roots in Chinese philosophy.

 Philosophical Background